lightningnetwork/lnd/lnrpc/README.md

   * ForwardingHistory
      * ForwardingHistory allows the caller to query the htlcswitch for a record of all HTLCs forwarded.
+  * BakeMacaroon
+     * Bakes a new macaroon with the provided list of permissions and restrictions

 ## Service: WalletUnlocker